 Southwest Corridor structural condition assessment of 10 box girder bridges for concrete placement and consolidation problems, and continued NDT assessment of bridge foundation elements for each new alignment of the RTD Light Rail system in Denver, Colorado.

 Historic preservation studies of the concrete substructure and marble of both memorials as well as vibration damage mitigation and corrosion evaluation studies at the Jefferson Memorial, Washington DC.

 In Joint Venture (JV) with Ultra Technologies in New Delhi, India for the Nondestructive Evaluation of Unknown Bridge Piers and Abutments, presented to personnel from the Northern Railways of Indian National Railways, New Delhi, India.

-Result: A well was drilled in early 2014.
-It encountered an artesian potable water resource flowing at ~75 GPM in a fracture zone about 190 feet below the ground surface!
-This well continues to supply Tara Mandala with ample water under artesian pressure.
+Olson Engineering Inc. identified an artesian potable water resource flowing at ~75 GPM in a fracture zone about 190 feet below the ground surface.